The Challenge – Chap. 29 Epilogue: Proposal

 "To start with, Orihime, I would like to thank you for your assistance during the final battle."
 He watched her face carefully.
 "Without your aid, it is likely that I would have gone down to death."

 Her eyes rose and met his, and he was pleased to see a stricken look deep within them.
-He saw her jaw firm.
+Her jaw firmed.
 She took a deep breath and said, "In that case, since you are indebted to me, I would like to ask for something in return."

 He shifted on the brocade cushions, his eyes narrowing.
 "Indebted?
 I don't think so.
 Haven't I told you that I don't accept limitations on my actions?"